Are you looking for the best examples and templates of well-organized, effective meeting agendas? Good.

-Are you looking for the best examples of well-organized, effective meeting agendas?
-That’s a good thing because the more prepared you are for your next meeting, the better the meeting is going to go.
+The more prepared you are for your next meeting, the better the meeting is going to go.
+Meetings with agendas tend to finish earlier than meetings without them.

 No matter how you organize your meeting agendas and notes, you can use these examples.
 It doesn’t matter whether you put your meeting agenda in your calendar invite, in a Google doc, in Word, or you use a meeting notes hub like Hugo — although every approach to organizing meeting agendas and notes has pros and cons.

 What matters most, though, is that you have a meeting agenda at all.
 As many as two-thirds of all meetings don’t have one.